EnterpriseDB/barman/doc/manual/65-troubleshooting.en.md

 Python version, `rsync` version, PostgreSQL clients version, as well as current configuration and status of all servers.

-The diagnose command is extremelly usefull for troubleshooting problems and having a global view of the barman status.
+The `diagnose` command is extremely useful for troubleshooting problems, as it gives a global view on the status of your Barman installation.

-## Requesting for help
+## Requesting help

-Although Barman is extensively documented there are a lot of scenarios that are not covered.
+Although Barman is extensively documented, there are a lot of scenarios that are not covered.

-For any question around Barman and disaster recovery scenarios using Barman, you can reach the dev team using the official mailing list: https://groups.google.com/group/pgbarman
+For any questions around Barman and disaster recovery scenarios using Barman, you can reach the dev team using the community mailing list: https://groups.google.com/group/pgbarman

 or the IRC channel on freenode: irc://irc.freenode.net/barman

-In case you discover a bug, you can open a ticket using Github: https://github.com/2ndquadrant-it/barman/issues
+In the event you discover a bug, you can open a ticket using Github: https://github.com/2ndquadrant-it/barman/issues

+2ndQuadrant provides professional support for Barman, including 24/7 service.

 ### Submitting a bug